COVID-19 pandemic in Tasmania: October lockdown

 On 15 October Tasmania's southern region, including Hobart, went into a 3-day lockdown at 6 pm.
 This followed a man positive to the Delta variant of COVID-19 escaping from hotel quarantine and being in the community for around 18 hours before police located him the next day.
 The man did not co-operate in tracing his contacts.
 The 31-year-old from Albury in NSW flew from Melbourne to Hobart on 11 October, but did not have the correct border pass.
-He was taken to a quarantine hotel in Hobarts' CBD, and went missing on 12 October.
+He was taken to a quarantine hotel in Hobart's CBD, and went missing on 12 October.
 He falsely stated to emergency management workers that he had been in Queensland the previous 14 days, when he had actually been in NSW.

 The local government areas (LGA) affected were: Brighton Council, Central Highlands Council, City of Clarence, Derwent Valley Council, Glamorgan–Spring Bay Council, City of Glenorchy, City of Hobart, Huon Valley Council, Sorell Council, Southern Midlands Council, Tasman Council and Kingborough Council.
 As a result of the lockdown, The Unconformity arts festival due to start on 15 October in Queenstown was cancelled.

 The man who triggered the lockdown was sentenced for the COVID regulation breaches on 21 December to five months jail, two suspended, and backdated to the day he was taken into custody, 26 October.
 He was also fined $1,500.
 He received another five months jail, two suspended, for breaching a family violence order (FVO) by going to Tasmania to see the woman who held the FVO against him.

 December

 On 15 December, Tasmania reopened its borders to travellers.
-Within four days, 7 cases of COVID-19 were detected, the first 3 of them were infected with the Omicron variant.
+Within four days, seven cases of COVID-19 were detected, the first three of them were infected with the Omicron variant.

 By 19 December, over 95 per cent of eligible people in Tasmania had received one vaccination, over 90 per cent had received two.

 On 21 December 2021 Tasmania reintroduced a requirement to wear facemasks indoors.